macster110/PAMGuard_DeepLearningSegmenter/README.md

 ```
 Adding a new DeepLearning model requires a new class satisfying the interface ```DLClassifierModel``` in the _ deepLearningClassiifcation _ package.
 This then needs to be added to an array (```ArrayList<DLClassiferModel> dlModels```) in ```DLControl```.

-Note that the core deep leanring code is also in PAMGuard's [SVN repository](https://sourceforge.net/projects/pamguard/) (yes PAMGuard still uses SVN) but htis is updated less frequenctly than the git code.
+Note that the core deep leanring code is also in PAMGuard's [SVN repository](https://sourceforge.net/projects/pamguard/) (yes PAMGuard still uses SVN) but this is updated less frequenctly than the git code.